la2050/archive/_organizations/the-trust-for-public-land.md

   year_submitted:
     - '2018'
     - '2016'
+    - '2014'
   org_summary:
     - >-
       The Trust for Public Land creates parks and protects land for people, ensuring healthy, livable communities.
 Our overarching goal is for every American to live within a 10-minute walk of a park.
+    - >-
+      The Trust for Public Land creates parks and protects land for people, ensuring healthy, livable communities for generations to come.
     - >-
       The Trust for Public Land creates parks and protects land for people, ensuring healthy, livable communities for generations to come.